What are your students' current research skills?

 Arrange for an instructional session tailored to meet your class needs and assignments!
 Possible points to be covered include:

 - Selecting and searching the most appropriate databases

 - Advanced search techniques (boolean logic, truncation, phrase searching)

 - Tips for avoiding plagiarism

 We can meet with your class on campus either in the library or in your usual classroom.
-We are also available to meet with classes in online or hybrid locations "on the road" or via Zoom.
+We are also available to meet with classes in online locations, "on the road," or via Zoom.
 Library staff is also available to speak with your students individually by phone or email or to participate in a discussion forum with your students.
 Let's talk about how we can best meet the needs of your students.

-- Contact Jodie Morin or Eric Green to arrange for a class visit.
+- Contact Jodie Morin to arrange for a class visit.

 - Please allow at least a week's notice to allow adequate scheduling and preparation time.

 - Plan to be in attendance at the Instructional session with your students.

 - Instruction is most beneficial when students have an assignment to complete.